-If you were required to check the box on line 1 of Schedule C or C-EZ because you were a statutory employee, do not include the net profit or (loss) from line 31 of that Schedule C (or the net profit from line 3 of Schedule C-EZ) on line 2 of Short or Long Schedule SE.
+If you were required to check the box on Schedule C or C-EZ, line 1, because you were a statutory employee, do not include the net profit or (loss) from that Schedule C, line 31 (or the net profit from Schedule C-EZ, line 3), on Short or Long Schedule SE, line 2.
 But if you file Long Schedule SE, be sure to include statutory employee social security wages and tips from Form W-2 on line 8a.